dmachlanski/ncrm-causality-2021/slides/day_1/ml.md

 ## What is supervised learning?

 * Imagine someone gives you a group of smokers
-    * And asks the question -- what is there life expectancy?
+    * And asks the question -- what is their life expectancy?
 * **Completely made up imaginary data**